janw4ld/docker-notes/by-example/1-distributing-builds/2-from-scratch/readme.md

 all.
 We can do so by creating our final-stage image `FROM scratch`, which is an empty image.
 But `FROM scratch` requires manually copying each and every runtime dependency into the image.
 This is a tedious process that can be avoided by statically linking our executable so that it contains all its dependencies.
-So working towards our goal of using a `FROM scratch` image we'll modify the `CMakeLists.txt` file to statically link our project as follows:
+So, working towards our goal of using a `FROM scratch` image we'll modify the `CMakeLists.txt` file to statically link our project as follows: